PreethamA/gapi/ReadMe.md

-Steps to setup test gmail account and enable the API for sending and searching messages
+Steps to setup test gmail account and enable the GMAIL API for sending and searching messages

 Create a new Gmail API project:
 1. Go to https://console.developers.google.com create an account and sign in with your Google account.